RuthNduta/AFD-Gender-Based-Violence-Dataset-Collection-Challenge/README.md

 ## Objective
 To help shed light on this topic, to lay the groundwork for informed actions and to support data-driven solutions to contribute to the battle to end GBV.

+## Scraping

+I mostly sourced my data from Twitter using Tweepy.
+It was a great learning opportunity and I saved the different hashtags into a dataframe before exporting them to a csv for submission.